Techniques for TM1 TI Scripting

 DatasourceASCIIDelimiter = ',';

-Another advanced technique is to programmatically define a view in a TI process and then set that process’ data source to that view name.
-It is not that uncommon to define a View to zero-out cells in a cube to which the process will load incoming data, but it is little more interesting to define a view which will be read as input by the process itself.
+Another advanced technique is to programmatically define a view in a TI process and then set that process’s data source to that view name.
+It is not that uncommon to define a view to zero-out cells in a cube to which the process will load the incoming data, but it is a little more interesting to define a view that will be read as input by the process itself.

 It allows you to execute a TI process from within a TI process.
 The format is as follows:

 The most important return values are as follows: